Enjoy FREE EXPRESS SHIPPING on orders over £300, or buy online and collect in our London store.

 We hope those who may need to work from home will be able to and their jobs will remain secure.

-In awe of what Turquoise Mountain had achieved, I was excited to start working with them in 2008 when I went to Kabul for the first time and started working with a workshop.
+In awe of what Turquoise Mountain had achieved, Pippa was excited to start working with them in 2008 when she went to Kabul for the first time and started working with a workshop.
 Many of the young men working in the workshop had been childhood apprentices and later became masters of their craft.
-Later I worked with the first group of employed women graduates who had joined the workshop to produce unique jewellery inspired by Ancient Afghan and Turkman design.
+Later we worked with the first group of employed women graduates who had joined the workshop to produce unique jewellery inspired by Ancient Afghan and Turkman design.

-Over the last ten years I have made dozens of collections with the artisans, working in Silver gold vermeil using the beautiful and diverse array of Afghan gems from Panshir Emerald to Lapis lazuli from the ancient mines of Badakshan.
+Over the last ten years, we have made dozens of collections with the artisans, working in gold vermeil using the beautiful and diverse array of Afghan gems from Panshir Emerald to Lapis lazuli from the ancient mines of Badakshan.

 The very act of creating is an act of hope, of optimism, the fact of a woman leaving her home to go and work with a team in a workshop where she is creating is a huge leap of faith in the future.
-By the nature of creating, the focus and concentration needed to create something beautiful that will last life times allows an escape from the stress and tension of a conflict whose every day presence is felt in violence and fear.
-In a beautiful surrounding away from the blast walls and tanks and machine guns the young men and woman artisans can sit at their benches and close the outside world out and meditate on the process of creating.
+By the nature of creating, the focus and concentration needed to create something beautiful that will last lifetimes allow an escape from the stress and tension of a conflict whose everyday presence is felt in violence and fear.
+In a beautiful surrounding away from the blast walls and tanks and machine guns, the young men and woman artisans can sit at their benches and close the outside world out and meditate on the process of creating.

-This and the vital importance of jobs for an area where opportunity is scarce have convinced me the work of Turquoise Mountain is worthwhile and important.
-I continue to travel to Kabul to work with the artisans, to sit and talk, to exchange ideas and most importantly to listen to their stories and fear and hopes for their lives in a land that has had the misfortune to have been in conflict most of their lives.
+This and the vital importance of jobs in an area where opportunity is scarce have convinced me the work of Turquoise Mountain is worthwhile and important.
+Pippa continues to travel to Kabul to work with the artisans, to sit and talk, to exchange ideas and most importantly to listen to their stories and fear and hopes for their lives in a land that has had the misfortune to have been in conflict most of their lives.

-I have designed dozens of collections with Turquoise Mountain since and with each, I have felt it essential to maintain a consciousness sense of Afghan traditions.
-I draw heavily on Ancient influences and use locally-sourced-stones and materials.
-I am delighted that these designs are now being sold internationally, as are the artisans who take great pride in knowing that their special piece which embodies the spirit and tradition of their country is being enjoyed all over the world.
+Pippa feels it is essential to maintain a conscious sense of the Afghan traditions in our collections.
+She draws heavily on Ancient influences and uses locally sourced stones and materials.
+She is delighted that these designs are now being sold internationally, as are the artisans who take great pride in knowing that their special piece which embodies the spirit and tradition of their country is being enjoyed all over the world.